Planning & Preparation

 Arrival

 There is a security checkpoint at the entrance.
-Please plan for an approximately 15 minutes’ wait to enter the building through the checkpoint.
+Please arrive on time at the beginning of your time slot to enter the house through the checkpoint.

 Child supervision and protection